rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default { user };
 {{< /highlight >}}

-Finally you can import it in your *src/index.js* file again and make use of it:
+Finally, import it in your *src/index.js* file and use it:

 {{< highlight javascript "hl_lines=5 26" >}}
 ...